Packy Lee: Personal life

 He is from West Belfast.
 He has relatives in the Travelling community who he says gave him positive feedback for his performance in King of the Travellers and Peaky Blinders.
 He is married to Danielle and as of 2016 they have three children, Fódhla, Seadhna and Dallan.

+Lee revealed in a 2019 interview that teachers laughed at him for wanting to become an actor and that classmates would bully him and call him a “sissy” for being into drama.